Chapter 29: AI Governance and CI/CD Integration

 Spec Validation

 Rule: Code must conform to the specification.
-Spec violations block deployment.
+Spec violations block merge or deployment.

 The Spec-Validated CI/CD Pipeline